 Who is the “person” behind the leader?
 Who are you, really?
 Tell them.

-The workforce of today doesn't just want to know your name and title.
+Today’s workforce doesn’t just want to know your name and title.
 They want to know how you can relate to their struggle.
-As you built your career, how did you maneuver through life's challenges?
+As you build your career, how did you maneuver through life’s challenges?
 Tell them a bit about how their new leader spends their spare time.
 Perhaps you share common hobbies or interests with members of your team.
 Go beyond just your resume and title and let them know who their new leader is.

 2) Listen to Your Team